It's game night, and the characters want to have some fun. Why not do it with a classic board game?

-- Beastmaker in The Seventh Tower.
+- The Seventh Tower: Beastmaker.
 Players are dealt cards depicting various fantastical beasts, and assign them to various stats to create their own beast.
 Each card also has two other cards it can be changed to by applying the appropriate color of light.
 When both players have assigned their final cards, the game board creates two beasts out of light, and they fight.

 - Walking On Glass by Iain Banks mentions one-dimensional chess (the only rule that is defined is that bishops move on their own colour, ignoring pieces on the other colour), open-plan go (played on an infinite board) and spotless dominoes (played without any markings on the domino pieces).
 No other details are given.